isomerpages/ogp-buildforgood/_projects/Dovejob.md

 ### Problem Statement

-Seniors, particularly those who were not highly educated, face several hurdles while searching for a job.

-First, job portals are hard to navigate, especially when most seniors don’t own a laptop.

-Second, they do not have an email to create an account.

-Third, most of them don’t have resumes.
+Some seniors face several hurdles while searching for a job.
+Firstly, job portals are hard to navigate, especially when most seniors don’t own a laptop.
+Next, they might not have an email to create an account.
+Lastly, some of them don’t have resumes.
 Neither do they know how to create one.

-Most seniors turn to in-person help.
-But that is labour-intensive and costly for our social sector.
+As such, they turn to in-person help.
+However, this is labour-intensive and can be costly for our social services sector.

-So, we thought: how might we make it easier for seniors to get a job?
+Our team asks the question: how might we make it easier for seniors to get a job?

 ### Proposed Solution

 We zoned in on resume creation as the first step in making it easier for seniors to get a job.
-We want to create an AI-powered chatbot to empower seniors with instant resume creation.
+Our proposal: An AI-powered chatbot to empower seniors with instant resume creation.

 The chatbot will gather information from the seniors through a conversation and automatically generates a resume ready to be dropped off at job portals and with potential employers.
-To enhance accessibility, seniors will be able to use voice instead of typing.
+To enhance accessibility, seniors will be able to use voice instead of typing and also converse in any dialects of their choice.